 2-way radio & Bluetooth.

-2-way radio – Great transmission range (half mile or more), compatible with other radio makes, lots of accessories available, Very easy to set up and use.
+2-way radio – Great transmission range (a good mile or more), compatible with other radio makes & models, lots of accessories available, Very easy to set up and use.

 Bluetooth – Simple operation, very clear audio, no buttons to press, no external wires to contend with.